-With over 55% of people on earth owning a smartphone in 2013, it was about time that Salesforce took a focus on mobile.
-Before 2013 Salesforce had a mobile application called Salesforce Mobile, that gave you access to a select amount of your information from your phone.
-Unfortunately with the growing mobile age, this wasn’t enough, people needed a better way to interact with all their data, apps and customers.
+With over 55% of people on Earth owning a smartphone in 2013, it was about time that Salesforce took a focus on mobile.
+Before 2013 Salesforce had a mobile application called Salesforce Mobile, which gave you access to a select amount of your information from your phone.
+Unfortunately, with the growing mobile age, this simply wasn’t enough – people needed a better way to interact with all their data, apps, and customers.

-In 2013 Salesforce rolled out the Salesforce1 platform, with the goal to open up access to as much information that you can access on a computer.
-This not only let you access your favourite Salesforce Apps, but custom applications and integrations, as well as AppExchange Apps that you may have downloaded from the App store.
-Salesforce1 would later come into be the look and feel for the entire Salesforce platform called, Lightning.
+So, in 2013, Salesforce rolled out the Salesforce1 platform, with the goal of opening up access to as much information as you can access from a computer.
+This not only allows you access to your favorite Salesforce apps, but also custom applications and integrations, as well as AppExchange apps you may have downloaded from the App store.
+Salesforce1 would later take on the look and feel of the entire Salesforce platform – called Lightning.

 2014: Trailhead Learning Platform Launched

-Trailhead is a fun (and free) way to learn Salesforce – an online platform provided by Salesforce that opens up access to learn about the technology and build a career in the industry.
-Anyone can create an account and learn, which has made Salesforce specific skills accessible for anyone.
+Trailhead is a fun (and free) way to learn Salesforce – an online platform provided by Salesforce which opens up access to learning about the technology and build a career in the industry.
+Anyone can create an account and learn, which has made Salesforce-specific skills accessible for anyone, anywhere.

-Since its initial launch at Dreamforce 2014, Trailhead has gained masses of traction around the world, especially with the introduction of Superbadges, certification maintenance exams transitioning to the Trailhead platform, and more modules continually added across multiple remits.
-Then, myTrailhead made it easy for organisations to create gamified training, and in 2019 went mobile with Trailhead GO for iOS.
+Since its initial launch at Dreamforce 2014, Trailhead has gained a massive amount of traction around the world, especially with the introduction of Superbadges, certification maintenance exams transitioning to the Trailhead platform, and more modules continually added across multiple remits.
+Then myTrailhead made it easy for organizations to create gamified training, and in 2019 went mobile with Trailhead GO for iOS.

 2015: Lightning Strikes

-Salesforce’s look and feel has stayed relatively consistent for its 16 years in operation.
-It has kept it’s original Amazon-style tabs along with a white/blue colour scheme.
-This no presents quite a contrast with the bright, vibrant and responsive App that Salesforce released a couple of years ago.
+Salesforce’s look and feel has stayed relatively consistent during its 16 years in operation.
+It has kept its original Amazon-style tabs along with a white/blue color scheme.
+This now presents quite a contrast to the bright, vibrant, and responsive app that Salesforce released a couple of years ago.

 2016: Salesforce Einstein (AI) + Acquisition Spree

-At this years Dreamforce, Salesforce announced their newest product, Einstein.
-Einstein has been developed across every Salesforce product and allows all Salesforce customers to access the latest insights about their platform and customers.
-It delivers advanced AI capabilities to sales, service and marketing.
-It even allows developers to build Apps using the Einstein engine behind it!
-To check out a few of the features that this enables Salesforce products to do out of the box, check out this infographic.
-Einstein was presented in front of a 170,000 crowd that descended upon San Fran for the 4-day conference, 15 million more viewers watched through Salesforce Live.
-This is just incredible compared to the first Dreamforce where just over 1,000 attendees could fit inside a single hotel in downtown San Francisco.
+Einstein was presented in front of a crowd of 170,000 people that descended on San Fran for the 4-day conference, with 15 million more viewers watching through Salesforce Live.
+This is just incredible compared to the first Dreamforce where over 1,000 attendees could fit inside a single hotel in downtown San Francisco.

 Salesforce went on a buying spree – in 2016 alone they acquired over 10 companies.
-These have quite a big focus towards AI and predictive analysis that has presumably been put into the engineering behind Einstein; but, there were a few Salesforce products that were not fully integrated, such as Quip and HeyWire.
-Since then, we have been keeping an eye on where these major acquisitions are now, especially how Salesforce have decided to integrate these products – not just technically, but also in go-to-market strategy.
+These had a big focus on AI and predictive analysis that has presumably been put into the engineering behind Einstein.
+However, there were a few Salesforce products that were not fully integrated, such as Quip and HeyWire.
+Since then, we have been keeping an eye on where these major acquisitions are now, especially how Salesforce has decided to integrate these products – not just technically, but also in their go-to-market strategy.

-In 2018, Salesforce made their biggest acquisition at the time, bringing Mulesoft into the Ohana for $6.5 Billion.
+In 2018, Salesforce made its biggest acquisition at the time, bringing MuleSoft into the Ohana for $6.5 Billion.
 This was over double their previous record when they acquired Demandware in 2016 for $2.8 Billion.

-Mulesoft is a platform that enables companies to connect backend legacy systems to the cloud, supporting them in their digital transformation.
+MuleSoft is a platform that enables companies to connect backend legacy systems to the cloud, supporting them in their digital transformation.
 The acquisition filled a gap in Salesforce’s product portfolio, with them no longer having to look externally for a company to support this requirement.
-With most enterprise projects needing some form of integration capability, this made Salesforces offering even more attractive to those huge companies that require it.
+With most enterprise projects needing some form of integration capability, this made Salesforce’s offering even more attractive to the huge companies that require it.

 2019: Acquisition of Tableau

-Salesforce were on a roll, setting records with some of their biggest acquisitions ever.
-In 2019 they followed suit and shocked everyone with their $15.7 Billion acquisition of Tableau, one of the world’s leading data visualisation and business intelligence companies.
+Salesforce was on a roll, setting records with some of its biggest acquisitions ever.
+In 2019 they followed suit and shocked everyone with their $15.7 Billion acquisition of Tableau, one of the world’s leading data visualization and business intelligence companies.

 This was interesting for a few reasons, but primarily because Salesforce already had an enterprise-grade solution for business intelligence, called Einstein Analytics.
 As data is quickly becoming one of a company’s most valuable assets, it’s imperative to be able to dissect this data to make informed decisions.
-Since the acquisition, Einstein Analytics has been rebranded as Tableau CRM.
+Since the acquisition, Einstein Analytics has been rebranded as CRM Analytics.

 2020: The Rise of Remote Working

-In true Salesforce fashion, Marc Benioff and his team continued to innovate throughout 2020, carefully paying attention to the trends, and how they can support companies around the world, deal with the pandemic using their cloud software.
+In true Salesforce fashion, Marc Benioff and his team continued to innovate throughout 2020, carefully paying attention to the trends, and how they could support companies around the world to cope with the pandemic using their cloud software.

-Two products that were developed to deal directly with the Pandemic, included Work.com, to help companies bring employees back to the office safely.
-As well as the Vaccine Cloud, to support healthcare companies to deliver the COVID-19 Vaccine.
+Two products were developed to deal directly with the pandemic.
+There was Work.com to help companies bring employees back to the office safely.
+And there was also the Vaccine Cloud to support healthcare companies to deliver the COVID-19 vaccine.

-With so much going on, it’s also easy to forget that Salesforce acquired Vlocity back in Feb 2020 for $1.33B.
-This was the catalyst for Salesforce to go full steam ahead with Salesforce Industries.
-Combining their existing industry clouds with Vlocity’s, to ensure they can cover off as many verticals as possible.
+With so much going on, it’s also easy to forget that Salesforce acquired Vlocity back in February 2020 for $1.33B.
+This was the catalyst for Salesforce to go full steam ahead with Salesforce Industries, combining their existing industry clouds with Vlocity’s, to ensure they can cover as many verticals as possible.

 Last but not least, who can forget the Slack acquisition.
-This was nearly double their previous acquisition record of Tableau and ties perfectly into Salesforce’s vision for a remote-first workforce.
-Whilst the acquisition was shot down by a few analysts, recent data from the Tableau & Mulesoft acquisitions shows that Salesforce is growing these companies at a yearly rate of 38% and 49% respectively.
-Salesforce’s track record with acquisitions has been great, and I have no doubt Salesforce will do the same with Slack.
+This was nearly double their previous acquisition record of Tableau at $27.7 billion, and ties perfectly into Salesforce’s vision for a remote-first workforce.
+Whilst the acquisition was shot down by a few analysts, recent data from the Tableau and MuleSoft acquisitions shows that Salesforce is growing these companies at a yearly rate of 38% and 49% respectively.
+Salesforce’s track record with acquisitions has been great, and I have no doubt that Salesforce will do the same with Slack.